 One of Murray’s two deputy mayors will be Hyeok Kim, who is executive director of Interlm Community Development Association, a nonprofit that focuses on providing affordable housing for Asian and Pacific Islander immigrant communities.
-The other is Andrea Rinikler, a former Bellevue City Manger, who has also held director posts at the Port of Tacoma, Seattle Tacoma International Airport and the State Department of Ecology.
-Rinkler, Murray said, will serve for about six months and will help him find someone to fill the position permanently after her departure.
+The other is Andrea Riniker, a former Bellevue City Manger, who has also held director posts at the Port of Tacoma, Seattle Tacoma International Airport and the State Department of Ecology.
+Riniker, Murray said, will serve for about six months and will help him find someone to fill the position permanently after her departure.

 Each of the deputy mayors will focus on a different set of issues.
 Kim will concentrate on community engagement and Rinikler will focus on the inner workings of city departments.

 Murray swiped his budget director, Ben Noble, from the City Council’s central staff.
 Noble started at the central staff in 2000 and has served as the director of since 2006, heading up a team of 16 policy analysts.

 In the Office of Civil Rights, Patricia Lally will replace Julie Nelson, the current director, who Murray decided to fire.
 An adjunct professor at Seattle University Law School, Lally worked as an Assistant U.S. Attorney in Seattle for 11 years.